US Marine Corps Weight Standards

 The Marine Corps changed their body-fat standards, effective 2017.
 These new standards are as follows:

-The Maximum Body Fat Standards for Marines are not to exceed 18 percent for males and not to exceed 26 percent for females for entry level Marine Recruits throughout their first few years of service.
+Male Marines are not to exceed 18 percent body, and female Marines may not exceed 26 percent body fat.
+These figures apply to entry-level Marine recruits and extend through their first few years of service.

 As of 2017, Marines may have their body fat composition disregarded if they master the physical fitness test (PFT) and the combat fitness test (CFT).
 The requirements are extremely challenging, however: a score of 285 or higher is required on both tests to be totally exempt from the body fat limits.